KDP Formatting

 • For eBooks, upload DOCX or EPUB files.
 I recommend EPUB for best formatting control, but DOCX is acceptable if formatted properly.

 • For paperbacks, upload a print-ready PDF matching your selected trim size (e.g., 198 x 129 mm is a popular UK trade paperback size).
-Include proper margins, bleed, and embedded fonts.
+Include proper margins fonts.

 • Cover Upload: